juju/docs/src/en/charms-offline-strategies.md

  - [`debmirror`][upstream-debmirror]
  - [`aptly`][upstream-aptly]

+### HTTP/S server

-A web server is required to respond to the actual client requests.
+For any sort of mirror, an HTTP/S server (i.e. a web server) will be required to respond to the actual client requests.
 These are the most common ones:

  - [`Apache`][upstream-apache]
  - [`nginx`][upstream-nginx]
  - [`lighttpd`][upstream-lighttpd]

+## Juju agent mirror

+An agent that gets installed (due to a new machine or unit) is proxied through the controller.
+If the latter cannot satisfy the request via its cache it will download it from the [official agent site][upstream-agents], and then pass it on to the requesting machine.
+It is possible, however, to set up an agent mirror so the remote site is not solicited by the controller.
+Simply download the agents and configure one of the aforementioned web servers accordingly.
+As with any type of mirror, regular updates are normally scheduled.

+## Cloud image mirror

 <!-- LINKS -->